 The tennis world has been electric lately with many great rivalries.
 That said, the tournament gives lesser-known pros a chance to shine as well.
 There are also 4 wildcard entrants.
-Two of the big names you can expect to see in this tournament are Novak Djokovic and the top-seeded Rafael Nadal.
+Two of the big names you can expect to see in this tournament are Rafael Nadal and the top-seeded Novak Djokovic.
 Of course, many will be waiting to see how the others perform.
 It also serves as extra practice on clay since some players find the performing on surface quite challenging.
 This is especially true in high-pressure situations like the French Open which is coming up in just a few weeks.

 With a name like the Monte Carlo Masters, you might expect the tournament to be played in Monaco.
 Instead, it is actually located in the community of Roquebrune-Cap-Martin in France.
 That is why the event is held on a clay surface.
 The French Open uses the same type of surface.
 In fact all the top players will be in Paris for the French Open at the end of May so the Monte Carlo Masters is a great opportunity to get in some much needed time on the clay courts.